ZeyadTarekk/Mini-Amazon/README.md

 - `MONGODB_URI` Your MongoDB connection string like this `mongodb://localhost:27017/shop`
 - `API_KEY` Sendgrid api key or contact me to get mine
-- `SENDER_EMAIL` Your verified Sender email at sendgrid ot contact me to get mine
+- `SENDER_EMAIL` Your verified Sender email at sendgrid or contact me to get mine

 2. **_Running on development mode_**